Schooling at home: Homeschooling and Distance Education

 Distance Education schools have a program for each grade and subject, which must be delivered and completed by all students.

-Redwood College teachers prepare the programs for the year in advance, and set their classes' lessons and assessments according to the Australian Curriculum.
-Modifications may be made based on individual student's abilities, but students are expected to complete the set work on time.
+Teachers prepare the programs for the year in advance, and set their classes' lessons and assessments according to the Australian Curriculum.
+Modifications may be made based on individual student's abilities, but students are expected to complete the work set and submit according to set deadlines.

 Does my child receive reports?